jcu-eresearch/TDH-Research-Data-Catalogue-pre1.8/creating_a_research_record.rst

   :width: 100%
   :figwidth: 100%

   Add as many FoR codes as you think are appropriate.
 You are required to add at least one.
-In this example, there is a four-digit group code and a six-digit field code.
+In this example, there is a six-digit group code and a four-digit field code.

 Socio-Economic Objectives
 `````````````````````````
-The SEO selecter works in a the same manner as the FoR codes.
+The SEO selector works in a the same manner as the FoR codes.
 The key difference being that the SEO codes are optional.

 Research Themes
 ```````````````